fibo/fibo.github.io/_posts/2014-01-31-web-development-resources.md

 : Firefox OS Typeface

 [Google Fonts API](https://developers.google.com/fonts/)
-: helps you add fonts to any web page
+: helps you add fonts to any web page, see also [all available fonts](https://www.google.com/fonts/)

 [Google Noto Fonts](http://www.google.com/get/noto/)
 : Beautiful and free fonts for all languages